In 1967, the Australian people voted in a referendum to recognize Aboriginal and Torres Strait Islander peoples in the Constitution.

 This proclamation set a precedent for the next 150 years or so, during which time Indigenous Australian people were increasingly subjected to British law and forcibly assimilated into white society.

-The Commonwealth Franchise Act 1902 granted women the right to vote in federal elections but excluded "all Aboriginal natives of Australia, Asia, Africa, or the Islands of the Pacific except New Zealand" from voting.
+The Commonwealth Franchise Act 1902 granted women the right to vote in federal elections but excluded "all Aboriginal natives of Australia, Asia, Africa, or the Islands of the Pacific except New Zealand" from voting unless already enrolled (which applied in Queensland, Western Australia, and the Northern Territory).

-This exclusion applied to both men and women.
-This act also introduced a property qualifying franchise, which meant that Indigenous Australian people who did not own property could not vote.
+However, this exclusion applied to both men and women.
+As a result, this act introduced a property qualifying franchise, which meant that Indigenous Australian people who did not own property could not vote.

-People and organizations began forming that sought to highlight the inequalities faced by the First Nations people and seek practical solutions.
+As an awareness of the inequalities faced by the First Nations people grew, people and organizations began forming to seek practical solutions.

 This region was used as a site for British nuclear tests, which led to widespread contamination fears among Australian citizens.